China–Russia relations: Military relations

 By the early 2000s, Russia was a major supplier of military equipment to China.
 Economically, Russia was motivated by the weakness of its own economy and the need to pursue revenue streams where they were available.
 In Russia's geopolitical considerations, Russia assumed that a well-equipped Chinese military was a greater risk to the interests of the United States and European countries than to its own interests.
 In 2004, the Russian Foreign Ministry blocked both the sale of the Sukhoi Su-35 and Tupolev Tu-22M bombers to China over concerns about the arrangements for Chinese production of the Sukhoi Su-27 fighter jets (known as the Shenyang J-11).
 From 2000 to 2006, Chinese military imports from Russia declined from $3.2 billion to near zero.

 China has focused on domestic weapon designs and manufacturing, while still importing certain military products from Russia, such as jet engines.
 China sought to become independent in its defense sector and become competitive in global arms markets; its defense sector is rapidly developing and maturing.
-This has lead to a decreasing dependence on Russian arms imports; from 2011 to 2021, China's arms imports from Russia fell 46% compared to the previous decade, while Russia's share shrank to 67%.
+This has led to a decreasing dependence on Russian arms imports; from 2011 to 2021, China's arms imports from Russia fell 46% compared to the previous decade, while Russia's share shrank to 67%.
 Following deterioration of relations with the West in 2014, Russia became more accepting of giving military technology to China, providing China with the S-400 missile system and a squadron of twenty-four Sukhoi Su-35 fighter jets in 2015 deals worth around $5 billion.